 This engaging pre-reading activity builds fluency, phoneme segmentation, blending, vowel sounds, vocabulary, and reading accuracy.

 How to Use CVC Clip Cards

 Students identify and say the cvc picture, segment the sounds in the word (i.e. fox /f/ /o/ /x/), then clip the word.
 The word choices have the same beginning and ending letter, but have different middle sounds.
 This will reinforce accuracy with phoneme segmentation and middle vowel sounds.

 - Early Finisher Activity – There will always be a few kids who consistently finish everything quickly.
-When they are done, you will want something for them to work on, so they won’t disrupt others.
 This is a great early finisher activity for kindergarten and first grade kiddos.

 - Centers – My kiddos love working with clip cards in centers.
 While you are busy working with a guided reading group, these CVC clip cards are perfect for a center of 2-5 kids.

-- Parent Volunteer & Tutors – When working with a small group, or with kiddos one-on-one, parents and tutors can carefully monitor the kids as they blend and read the CVC words.
+- Parent Volunteer & Tutors – When working with a small group, or with kiddos one-on-one, parent volunteers and tutors can carefully monitor the kids as they blend and read the CVC words.

 - Guided Reading – Before reading a cvc decodable book, lay a CVC card onto the table, and have the kiddos say what the picture is.
 Have each student read one of the answer choices.
 This will give you a chance to hear each kiddo blend, and offer support when needed.
 Then, encourage the kids to try and write the word on a dry erase board.
 Once they wrote the cvc word on their board, segment and blend the word one last time, and call on a kiddo to clip the answer as you demonstrate the correct answer on your own board.